andompesta/andompesta.github.io/_posts/2024-01-15-linear-regression.md

 6) Residual Plots: Use residual plots to check for non-linearity, unequal error variances, and outliers.
 7) Influence Measures: Identify and investigate influential observations that might disproportionately affect the model's performance.
 8) Homoscedasticity Testing: Ensure that residuals have constant variance across different levels of predictors.

+# Residual Plots

+Residuals plots are a type of diagrams that has the residuals on the y-axes and the predicted value on x-axes.
+The residuals should have a uniform distribution.
+These types of plots are usefull to assess the performance of the model as well as assess how clean the dataset is.
+Namelly residuals plot can be used for:

+1. Checking Homoscedasticity: A key assumption in linear regression is that the residuals have constant variance at every level of the independent variable(s) (homoscedasticity).
+If the residuals fan out or form a pattern as the predicted values increase, this indicates heteroscedasticity, which can lead to inefficient estimates and affect hypothesis testing.

+2. Identifying Non-Linearity: If the relationship between the variables is not linear, the residuals will often display a systematic pattern.
+A residuals plot can help identify such non-linear relationships, suggesting that a different model or a transformation of variables might be more appropriate.

+3. Detecting Outliers: Residuals plots can reveal outliers – points that have a much larger error than the other observations.
+These outliers can disproportionately influence the model fit and can be indicative of data entry errors, or that the outlier is from a different population.

+4. Evaluating Model Fit: If a model is a good fit for the data, the residuals should be randomly scattered around zero.
+Patterns or trends in the residuals suggest that the model is not capturing some aspect of the data, which could lead to biased or inaccurate predictions.

+5. Checking Independence of Residuals: For a good model, the residuals should be independent of each other.
+If there's a pattern over time (in time series data) or a pattern associated with another variable, this is a sign that the model is missing a key piece of information.

+6. Verifying Normal Distribution of Residuals: In many forms of regression analysis (like linear regression), it's assumed that residuals are normally distributed.
+By plotting the residuals and visually checking their distribution (or using statistical tests), we can validate this assumption.
+A common method is to use a Q-Q plot (quantile-quantile plot) to compare the distribution of the residuals to a normal distribution.